sanjusana10/Web-Development/README.md

 - 👋 Hi, I’m @sanjusana10
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning Web Development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sanjusana10/sanjusana10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.